peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Parameters:</b>

  * <i>address</i>: A text string identifying a single email address or a group of email addresses.
 Comments, or text within parentheses, can appear.
 Multiple email addresses are not allowed unless they appear in the group syntax given above.
-Encoded words under RFC 2047 that appear within comments or display names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, such as `utf-8` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in he character encoding, further encoded using B or Q encoding, and inally "?=".
-B encoding uses Base64, while in Q encoding, spaces are hanged to "_", equals are changed to "=3D", and most bytes other than he basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z 0x41 to 0x5a, 0x61 to 0x7a) are changed to "=" followed by their -digit hexadecimal form.
-An encoded word's maximum length is 75 haracters.
+Encoded words under RFC 2047 that appear within comments or display names will be decoded.An RFC 2047 encoded word consists of "=?", a character encoding name, such as  `utf-8` , either "?B?" or "?Q?" (in upper or lower case), a series of bytes in the character encoding, further encoded using B or Q encoding, and finally "?=".
+B encoding uses Base64, while in Q encoding, spaces are changed to "_", equals are changed to "=3D", and most bytes other than the basic digits 0 to 9 (0x30 to 0x39) and the basic letters A/a to Z/z (0x41 to 0x5a, 0x61 to 0x7a) are changed to "=" followed by their 2-digit hexadecimal form.
+An encoded word's maximum length is 75 characters.
 See the third example.

 .